Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition

 \subsubsection{MSP-IMPROV (MSP)}

-MSP is an acted audio-visual database that is popular in multi-modal speech emotion recognition research.
-The database was initially developed for a study in audio-visual emotional perception, but this dataset has also been used in speech emotion recognition studies \cite{Peng2020SpeechFront-Ends, Xie2021SpeechInput, Ahn2021Cross-CorpusAdaptation, Gao2022Domain-InvariantRecognition} which makes it a candidate for our study as well.
-The dataset was recorded in a controlled environment and consists of $20$ determined scripts covering the primary four emotions: happiness, sadness, anger, and neutral \cite{Busso2017MSP-IMPROV:Perception}.
+MSP-IMPROV is an audio-visual database comprising acted performances that is widely used in multi-modal speech emotion recognition research.
+While originally designed for an audio-visual emotional perception study, it has also been utilised in various speech emotion recognition studies \cite{Peng2020SpeechFront-Ends, Xie2021SpeechInput, Ahn2021Cross-CorpusAdaptation, Gao2022Domain-InvariantRecognition}, rendering it a suitable dataset for our research purposes.
+The database was recorded in a controlled environment, with 20 pre-determined scripts that encompass the primary emotions of happiness, sadness, anger, and neutrality \cite{Busso2017MSP-IMPROV:Perception}.